Handling Sensitive Circuits on a PCB

-When designing the power line for a printed circuit board, it is important to consider the current and make the power line width thicker to reduce loop resistance.
-Pay attention to the direction of power supply and ground wire, ensuring it is opposite to the direction of data and signal transmission.
-This helps to enhance the anti-noise ability and should be from the final stage to the front stage.
+• Power Cord: When designing the power line for a printed circuit board, it is crucial to consider the current and increase the width of the power line to reduce loop resistance.
+Pay attention to the orientation of the power supply and ground wire, ensuring it is opposite to the direction of data and signal transmission.
+This helps improve anti-noise capabilities and should flow from the final stage to the front stage.

-The principle of ground design is to separate digital and analog circuits as much as possible.
-If the circuit board contains both logical and linear circuits, they should be kept separate.
-Low frequency circuits should use single point parallel grounding whenever possible, and high frequency circuits should adopt multi-point serial grounding.
-Ground wires should be thickened to ensure they can handle the current on the printed board.
+• Ground Design: The key principle of ground design is to separate digital and analog circuits whenever possible.
+If the circuit board contains both logical and linear circuits, they should be isolated.
+Low-frequency circuits should utilize single-point parallel grounding when feasible, while high-frequency circuits should employ multi-point serial grounding.
+Ground wires should be thickened to handle the current on the printed board effectively.

 Interference Elements on the PCB

-Interference Elements on the PCB can come from sources such as lightning, relays, silicon controlled, motors, and high frequency clocks.
-Interference can propagate through conduction along wires and through radiation in space.
-Sensitive components include A/D and D/A converters, single chip microcomputers, digital ICs, and weak signal amplifiers.
+Interference on a PCB can originate from various sources such as lightning, relays, silicon-controlled devices, motors, and high-frequency clocks.
+Interference can propagate through conduction along wires or through radiation in space.
+Sensitive components that are susceptible to interference include A/D and D/A converters, single-chip microcomputers, digital ICs, and weak signal amplifiers.

 Types of Interference

-Interference on a PCB can be divided into radiation and conduction.
-Radiation interference uses space as a medium to interfere with signals, while conductive interference uses a conductive medium as a path.
+Interference on a PCB can be categorized into radiation and conduction.
+Radiation interference leverages space as a medium to disrupt signals, whereas conductive interference exploits a conductive medium as a pathway.

-When placing components on a PCB, consider production and maintenance convenience.
-Ensure that capacitors are of the same polarity and place heat components and sensitive components apart.
-If components are moisture-sensitive and packaged in a tape-and-reel system, the exposure time must be carefully managed to avoid moisture damage.
+• When arranging components on a PCB, consider factors such as production and maintenance convenience.
+Ensure capacitors are of the same polarity and position heat-generating components away from sensitive ones.
+For moisture-sensitive components packaged in a tape-and-reel system, meticulously control the exposure time to prevent moisture-related damage.

 Contact